opensearch-project/documentation-website/_search-plugins/sql/sql/functions.md

 ## Wildcard query

-To search documents by given wildcard, use the `WILDCARDQUERY` or `WILDCARD_QUERY` functions.
+To search documents by a given wildcard, use the `WILDCARDQUERY` or `WILDCARD_QUERY` functions.

 ### Syntax